-Type IV Throwable Device: Intended for heavy traffic inland waters where help is available.
+Type IV Throwable Device: Intended for heavy traffic inland waters where help is available traffic inland waters where help is available.
 Designed to be thrown to a person in the water and should never be worn.

-TYPE IV THROWABLE DEVICES
+THROWABLE DEVICES

 Type V Hybrid PFD: Inflatable design for special use activities and may be used instead of a Type I, II, or III PFD if used in accordance with the approval conditions on the label and if worn when the boat is underway.
 Some Type V PFDs provide increased protection against hypothermia.